-18.01 The UEFA Kit Regulations (edition 2008) apply to any kit (sports equipment) used in the stadium during the entire competition, unless the present regulations stipulate otherwise.
+- 18.01 The UEFA Kit Regulations (2008 edition) apply to any kit (sports equipment) used in the stadium during the entire competition, unless the present regulations stipulate otherwise. - 18.02 UEFA provides the teams with a captain's armband which must be used in all final-round matches.